Samaara-Das/Tradingview-to-Everywhere/README.md

 1. Please use the dassamaara gmail id to login to Tradingview as the chart on that account has been set up in a specific way
 2. No popups or clicks should happen manually
 3. In the alert settings, "On site Pop up" is unticked
-4. the "Alerts log" must be maximized and not minimized.
+4. the "Alerts log" must be maximized (although it doesn't have to be FULLY maximized) and not minimized.
 5. There must be a saved layout named "Screener" which has the following setup:
-    - The background has the symbol & timeframe watermark
     - The bars are medium sized and the chart is a 100 bars from the right
-    - Premium Screener indicator, Hour tracker indicator and Trade Drawer indicator should be on the chart
+    - Premium Screener indicator & Trade Drawer indicator should be on the chart
-    - Premium Screener should have 15 inputs for the symbols
+    - Premium Screener should have 15-20 inputs (So that Python can click on it)